ADT Medical Alert Review

-ADT medical devices come in three flavors, all built to provide safety and encourage independence whether at home or out and about.
-To achieve this, they came up with two home base monitoring units and one mobile solution.
+ADT medical devices come in three flavors, all built to provide safety and encourage independence, whether at home or out and about.
+To achieve this, ADT came up with two home base monitoring units and one mobile solution.

 ADT Medical Alert Basic

-The most basic and affordable medical device by ATD is this in-home system, which connects via landline.
-This system covers a very small range of space.
+The most basic and affordable medical device by ATD is this in-home system, which connects via a landline.
+This system covers a very small range.
 Users wearing the pendant can only move up to 300 feet from the base.